 The Amazon Store dashboard also provides basic KPIs such as daily visitors, page views, and store-generated sales, and you can track your off-Amazon traffic sources with UTMs.

 Amazon Advertising enables you to pursue two main strategies: Increase your sales or raise brand awareness.
-Use Sponsored Products to beat your competition and make sure shoppers buy your products — use Sponsored Brands to get your logo in front of shoppers and give them an exclusive bird’s-eye view of your product range.
+Use Sponsored Products to beat your competition and make sure shoppers buy your products — use Sponsored Brands to get your logo in front of shoppers and introduce them to your product range.

 Complement your strategy with the other tools presented in this overview.
 Over time, you will find that more sales raise brand awareness and a heightened trust in your brand leads to more sales.
 At this point, it’s time to refine your process — optimize your keywords, a/b test your headlines, adjust your bids.

 Taking care of your adverts can quickly become overwhelming and, as a result, might end up eating into your budget more than you hoped.
-Sellics helps you to save time by automating many of the Amazon Advertising processes.
+Sellics helps you to save time and improve your advertising performance by automating many of the Amazon Advertising processes.

 Our software editions for Sellers and Vendors give you a clear view of your profitability — you’ll always know the status of your advertising efforts, giving you peace of mind and freeing you up to maximize your success on Amazon.